 This graphic shows the USDA national crop ratings for the U.S. winter wheat crop two times with the first being the last fall rating that occurs the final week of November and the first spring rating from the first week of April.

-Using our usual ratings system where we weight the crop based on the percent in each category and assign that category a factor of 2 for VP, 4 for P, 6 for F, 8 for G, and 10 for EX and then sum the results the first spring report showed conditions at 602, the sixth worst rated crop since 1990.
+We use our usual ratings system where we weight the crop based on the percent in each category and assign that category a factor of 2 for very poor, 4 for poor, 6 for fair, 8 for good, and 10 for excellent and then sum the results.

 These ratings are plotted vs. the percent that the first USDA winter wheat yield forecast given in May deviates from the 1987-2018 trend of final winter wheat yields.

 A year ago the 2018/19 U.S. winter wheat crop really deteriorated over the winter with an end of November 2017 rating of 684 falling to 590 by the first week of April 2018.

 This year ratings started out a bit higher at 698 and actually improved to a 712 rating which, other than the 722 rating as of the first week of April 2017, is the highest first spring rated wheat crop since the 2010-11 season.

 In fact, this is above the five-year average of 673 and the ten-year average of 662.

 The question then is does this "favorable" early season crop rating suggest a good initial 2020 winter wheat yield when the USDA releases the May 2019 crop production report.?